Integral points on Markoff type cubic surfaces: Introduction

 and

 See Section \ref{param} for an analysis of these forms.
 The only perfect $F$'s that we are aware of are of the form \eqref{cform}.

 On the other hand, our treatment of the fullness of $M$ applies more generally.
 We leave the precise details and proofs of the following comments to a forthcoming paper.
 If $F_0$ is reducible in $\mathbb{Q}[x_1,x_2,x_3]$, then $F$ is full.
 In this case $F_0$ has a linear factor, which is the condition that $F$ has $\mathcal{h}$-invariant (\cite{D-L}) equal to 1 (see Appendix \ref{invariants} for a discussion of these arithmetic invariants of $F$).
 The linear factor yields a rational plane in $F_{0}(x_1,x_2,x_3)=0$ which can be used as the small variable and to generate a family of planes and of binary quadratic forms and a tentacled region.
 If $F_0$ is irreducible in $\mathbb{Q}[x_1,x_2,x_3]$ then our moving plane method fails.
 Nevertheless one can still create tentacled regions $\mathcal{R}$ in $\mathbb{R}^3$ using neighborhoods at infinity of the curve $F_0({\bf x})=0$ in $\mathbb{P}^2(\mathbb{R})$.
 As before, on average over $k$ with $\vert k\vert \leq K$, the number of points $r_{\mathcal{R}}(k)$ in $V_{k,F}(\mathbb{Z})\cap\mathbb{R}$ grows slowly with $k$.
 The study of the variance of $r_{\mathcal{R}}(k)$ from its expected number (i.e. a product of local densities) reduces to counting points on the hypersurface $F({\bf x})-F({\bf y})=0$ with $({\bf x},{\bf y})\in\mathcal{R}\times\mathcal{R}$.
 While this is well beyond the available tools from the circle method, a natural hypothesis in this context along the lines of ([Hoo16]) would lead to $F$ being full.
 In particular, this applies to $F=S$ in \eqref{Intro1}.
-The much stronger suggestion that $S$ is perfect (\cite{HB92}), which was mentioned at the start is a fascinating one, as is the question of the existence of any perfect homogeneous $F$.
+The much stronger suggestion that $S$ is perfect (\cite{HB92})\footnote{Very recently, $V_{k,S}(\mathbb{Z})$ for $k=33$ and $42$ were shown to be nonempty, completing the list of such for $1\leq k\leq 100$ (see Booker \cite{Booker19} and Booker-Sutherland \cite{wiki19}).}, which was mentioned at the start is a fascinating one, as is the question of the existence of any perfect homogeneous $F$.
 All $k$'s are admissible for the homogeneous form $x_1^3 + x_2^3 + 2x_3^3$ and it is a candidate for being both perfect and universal.
+It is interesting to note that this form is universal when considered over the $S$-integer ring $\mathbb{Z}[\frac{1}{6}]$, and has infinitely many solutions for each $k$.

 We point out that the analogous problem for quadratic polynomials in two variables is very different in that $f$ is never absolutely irreducible, and indeed the typical such $f$ is never full.